-The following information should answer any questions you have about preparing for your trip, your role while you are here, and other details of our program.
-If you find anything unclear after reading through the packet, please contact us.
+The following information has been organized to help answer any questions you have about preparing for your trip, your role while you are here, and other details of our program.
+If you find anything unclear after reading through the page, please contact us.
 We want your trip to go smoothly and be the best possible experience for you and your students.

 Teachers are required to be present at all times throughout the trip.
 Adult supervision is necessary, either by teachers or parent chaperones, during all classes, meals, free time, and at night in the cabins.
 During the classes, teachers and chaperones are encouraged to participate in the activities, rather than stand back and watch.